rcjasub/ClientSideRouting-Frontend/README.md

 2. Install the NPM packages: `npm install`
 3. Preview your React app: `npm run start-dev`

-If you'd like to deploy this application to GitHub Pages, run `npm start` to generate `docs/main.js` and then push those changes to the main branch.
-Then, go to Settings > Pages and configure GitHub Page to deploy from the main branch at the /docs directory.
+You should be able to deploy this application to Vercel by simply connecting the GitHub repo to a new Vercel project.